fowler-lab/tb-pnca-gnn/README.md

 # tb-pnca-gnn

-A graph convolutional neural network (GCN) for predicting Pyrazinamide (PZA) resistance in *Mycobacterium tuberculosis* based on mutations in the pncA gene.

-## Overview

-This project implements a Graph Convolutional Network to predict antimicrobial resistance by modeling protein structures as graphs.
-The model uses protein structure graphs and node features including amino acid properties and structural features.

-# tb-pnca-gnn

 A Graph Convolutional Network (GCN) for predicting Pyrazinamide (PZA) resistance in *Mycobacterium tuberculosis* from mutations in the *pncA* gene.

 ## Overview

 Pyrazinamide is a critical first-line antibiotic for tuberculosis treatment, but resistance prediction remains challenging due to the diverse range of mutations in the *pncA* gene.
 This project implements a GCN that models the PncA protein structure as a graph, combining structural information with amino acid features to predict resistance phenotypes.

 The model was trained on phenotypically characterised isolates and achieves an **F1 score of 0.816** on the held-out test set.